-The following projects are associated with the Sustainable Places Research Institute:
+The following projects are run by researchers within the Sustainable Places Research Institute:

 In partnership with the Canal and River Trust the Sustainable Places Research Institute is investigating the public benefits of inland waterways in England and Wales.

 Find out about our research into the structure, function and resilience of seagrass meadows, within a linked social ecological system and the food security support they provide.

 Spatial Design Network Analysis (sDNA) is a standard method for analysing spatial networks led by Dr Crispin Cooper.

 The Place-based approaches to Environmental Education project explores the impact of efforts to nurture environmental learning within experiential contexts.